hashicorp/terraform-provider-azurerm/website/docs/r/workloads_sap_virtual_instance.html.markdown

 * `vm_name` - (Optional) The full name of the Virtual Machine in a single server SAP system.
 Changing this forces a new resource to be created.

 ~> **Note:** If `vm_name` is not provided, service uses a default name based on the deployment type.

+---

+A `three_tier_configuration` block supports the following:

+* `app_resource_group_name` - (Optional) The name of the application Resource Group where SAP system resources will be deployed.
+Changing this forces a new resource to be created.

+* `application_server` - (Optional) An `application_server` block as defined below.
+Changing this forces a new resource to be created.

+* `central_server` - (Optional) A `central_server` block as defined below.
+Changing this forces a new resource to be created.

+* `database_server` - (Optional) A `database_server` block as defined below.
+Changing this forces a new resource to be created.

+* `full_resource_names` - (Optional) A `full_resource_names` block as defined below.
+Changing this forces a new resource to be created.

+* `high_availability_type` - (Optional) The high availability type for the three tier configuration.
+Changing this forces a new resource to be created.

+* `is_secondary_ip_enabled` - (Optional) Is a secondary IP Address that should be added to the Network Interface on all VMs of the SAP system being deployed enabled?
+Changing this forces a new resource to be created.

+* `storage_configuration` - (Optional) A `storage_configuration` block as defined below.
+Changing this forces a new resource to be created.

+---

+A `storage_configuration` block supports the following:

+* `transport_create_and_mount` - (Optional) A `transport_create_and_mount` block as defined below.
+Changing this forces a new resource to be created.

+* `transport_mount` - (Optional) A `transport_mount` block as defined below.
+Changing this forces a new resource to be created.

+---

+A `transport_create_and_mount` block supports the following:

+* `resource_group_name` - (Optional) The name of Resource Group of the transport File Share.
+Changing this forces a new resource to be created.

+* `storage_account_name` - (Optional) The name of the Storage Account of the File Share.
+Changing this forces a new resource to be created.

+---

+A `transport_mount` block supports the following:

+* `file_share_id` - (Optional) The resource ID of the File Share resource.
+Changing this forces a new resource to be created.

+* `private_endpoint_id` - (Optional) The resource ID of the Private Endpoint.
+Changing this forces a new resource to be created.

+---

+An `application_server` block supports the following:

+* `instance_count` - (Optional) The number of instances for the Application Server.
+Changing this forces a new resource to be created.

+* `subnet_id` - (Optional) The resource ID of the Subnet for the Application Server.
+Changing this forces a new resource to be created.

+* `virtual_machine_configuration` - (Optional) A `virtual_machine_configuration` block as defined below.
+Changing this forces a new resource to be created.

+---

+A `central_server` block supports the following:

+* `instance_count` - (Optional) The number of instances for the Central Server.
+Changing this forces a new resource to be created.

+* `subnet_id` - (Optional) The resource ID of the Subnet for the Central Server.
+Changing this forces a new resource to be created.

+* `virtual_machine_configuration` - (Optional) A `virtual_machine_configuration` block as defined below.
+Changing this forces a new resource to be created.

+---

+A `database_server` block supports the following:

+* `instance_count` - (Optional) The number of instances for the Database Server.
+Changing this forces a new resource to be created.

+* `database_type` - (Optional) The database type for the Database Server.
+Changing this forces a new resource to be created.

+* `disk_volume_configuration` - (Optional) One or more `disk_volume_configuration` blocks as defined below.
+Changing this forces a new resource to be created.

+* `subnet_id` - (Optional) The resource ID of the Subnet for the Database Server.
+Changing this forces a new resource to be created.

+* `virtual_machine_configuration` - (Optional) A `virtual_machine_configuration` block as defined below.
+Changing this forces a new resource to be created.

+---

+A `full_resource_names` block supports the following:

+* `application_server` - (Optional) An `application_server` block as defined below.
+Changing this forces a new resource to be created.

+* `central_server` - (Optional) A `central_server` block as defined below.
+Changing this forces a new resource to be created.

+* `database_server` - (Optional) A `database_server` block as defined below.
+Changing this forces a new resource to be created.

+* `shared_storage` - (Optional) A `shared_storage` block as defined below.
+Changing this forces a new resource to be created.

+---

+An `application_server` block supports the following:

+* `availability_set_name` - (Optional) The full name for the availability set.
+Changing this forces a new resource to be created.

+* `virtual_machine` - (Optional) One or more `virtual_machine` blocks as defined below.
+Changing this forces a new resource to be created.

+---

+A `virtual_machine` block supports the following:

+* `data_disk_names` - (Optional) A mapping of Data Disk names to pass to the backend host.
+The keys are Volume names and the values are a comma separated string of full names for Data Disks belonging to the specific Volume.
+This is converted to a list before being passed to the API.
+Changing this forces a new resource to be created.

+~> **Note:** If `data_disk_names` are not provided, service uses the default name based on the Volume.

+* `host_name` - (Optional) The full name of the host of the Virtual Machine.
+Changing this forces a new resource to be created.

+~> **Note:** If `host_name` is not provided, the name of the VM will be used as host name.

+* `network_interface_names` - (Optional) A list of full names for the Network Interface of the Virtual Machine.
+Changing this forces a new resource to be created.

+~> **Note:** If `network_interface_names` is not provided, service uses the default name based on the deployment type.

+* `os_disk_name` - (Optional) The full name of the OS Disk attached to the VM.
+Changing this forces a new resource to be created.

+~> **Note:** If `os_disk_name` is not provided, it will be named by ARM as per its default naming standards (prefixed with VM name).

+* `vm_name` - (Optional) The full name of the Virtual Machine in a single server SAP system.
+Changing this forces a new resource to be created.

+~> **Note:** If `vm_name` is not provided, service uses a default name based on the deployment type.

+---

+A `central_server` block supports the following:

+* `availability_set_name` - (Optional) The full name for the availability set.
+Changing this forces a new resource to be created.

+* `load_balancer` - (Optional) A `load_balancer` block as defined below.
+Changing this forces a new resource to be created.

+* `virtual_machine` - (Optional) One or more `virtual_machine` blocks as defined below.
+Changing this forces a new resource to be created.

+---

+A `load_balancer` block supports the following:

+* `name` - (Optional) The full resource name of the Load Balancer.
+Changing this forces a new resource to be created.

+* `backend_pool_names` - (Optional) A list of Backend Pool names for the Load Balancer.
+Changing this forces a new resource to be created.

+* `frontend_ip_configuration_names` - (Optional) A list of Frontend IP Configuration names.
+Changing this forces a new resource to be created.

+* `health_probe_names` - (Optional) A list of Health Probe names.
+Changing this forces a new resource to be created.

+---

+A `database_server` block supports the following:

+* `availability_set_name` - (Optional) The full name for the availability set.
+Changing this forces a new resource to be created.

+* `load_balancer` - (Optional) A `load_balancer` block as defined below.
+Changing this forces a new resource to be created.

+* `virtual_machine` - (Optional) One or more `virtual_machine` blocks as defined below.
+Changing this forces a new resource to be created.

+---

+A `shared_storage` block supports the following:

+* `account_name` - (Optional) The full name of the Shared Storage Account.
+Changing this forces a new resource to be created.

+* `private_endpoint_name` - (Optional) The full name of Private Endpoint for the Shared Storage Account.
+Changing this forces a new resource to be created.

 ## Attributes Reference